 The deconstruction activities performed during the Proposed Action would be carried out by qualified and properly licensed and permitted contractors.
-Contractors performing work at LaRC are required to comply with all applicable safety and health regulations, including OSHA and NASA regulations.
-Contractors involved in the project would be required to prepare and follow a site-specific Health and Safety Plan that complies with the regulations to ensure the safety of human health and the environment during the deconstruction activities.
+All contractors performing work at LaRC are required to comply with all applicable safety and health regulations, including OSHA and NASA regulations.
+Contractors involved in the Proposed Action would be required to prepare and follow a site-specific Health and Safety Plan that complies with the regulations to ensure the safety of human health and the environment during the deconstruction activities.
 Adherence to applicable health and safety procedures would minimize the risk of injury to either the contractors working in the active project areas or the surrounding LaRC personnel.
-Therefore, the Proposed Action would not result in significant health or safety impacts.
+Therefore, implementation of the Proposed Action would have minimal impacts on worker health and safety.

-Under the No-Action alternative, LaRC would not deconstruct the 13 buildings, and there would be no health or safety impacts.
+Under the No-Action alternative, LaRC would not deconstruct the 21 buildings, and there would be no impacts to worker health and safety.